 The spring term quarterly exam in ION will involve writing a research proposal.
 Although this exam, like any other, is partly evaluative in nature, its main objective is to provide training in identification of important research topics, framing of testable hypotheses, and design and interpretation of specific experiments to test the hypotheses.
-A second purpose of the exam is to familiarize the student with the content, structure, and format of an NIH NRSA application, for possible submission of a real NRSA proposal at the end of year three.
+A second purpose of the exam is to familiarize the student with the content, structure, and format of an NIH NRSA application, to prepare for an NRSA proposal in the thesis lab.

 The subject of this proposal should fall within the general focus of the student's research unit, but it must be unrelated to the anticipated topic of the student's dissertation.
 Students unsure of the suitability of their topic should consult with the faculty member administering the exam.
-Students must develop the ideas and write these proposals independently.
+Students must develop the ideas and write these proposals independent of their rotation advisors.
 However, they are encouraged to discuss their work with other students and postdoctoral fellows.
 Discussions with faculty members are limited to advice on techniques; there shall be no discussion of experimental logic and design.